 Individuals are prepared for these Sacraments through the process of Adult Initiation called the Rite of Christian Initiation of Adults (RCIA).
 The RCIA is spiritual formation process in which those new to the Catholic faith are formed and guided throughout the year.
 These newcomers then receive the Sacraments of Initiation during the Easter celebration.

 READY TO TAKE THE NEXT STEP?

 RCIA meets on a weekly basis for prayer, discussion and community building.
 It is led by a group of faithful parishioners who volunteer their time to guide RCIA candidates (baptized persons from another faith tradition) and catechumens (unbaptized persons) through their journey of faith.

-If you are interested in learning more about becoming Catholic, contact Judy Pyke, Director of Communications, at the Parish Office at email@example.com or 847-446-0856.
+If you are interested in learning more about becoming Catholic, contact Sue Lehocky, Director of Evangelization and Lifelong Formation, at the Parish Office at email@example.com or 847-446-0856.

 Who Is RCIA For?